-Question: Who is eligible?
+Who is eligible?

-Special education preschool teachers, special education K-21 teachers, and speech language pathologists (SLPs) are eligible for this program.
+Licensed special education preschool teachers, licensed special education K-12 teachers, and licensed speech language pathologists (SLPs) are eligible for this program.
 Paraprofessionals, general educators, and other related service providers are not eligible.

-Question: How many days can we work?
+How many days can we work?